Guillermo del Toro’s ‘Frankenstein’ premieres at Venice with Oscar Isaac and Jacob Elordi

 “It’s a vessel that I could put every part of myself into,” Elordi said.
 “In so many ways the creature that is on screen in that movie is the purest form of myself, he’s more me than I am.”

-There may be some disruption outside of the red carpet as an anti-war march is planned to take place in the evening, ending near the festival.
-Organizers hope to turn the spotlight to the war in Gaza.
+Outside the red carpet, several hundred anti-war protested gathered peacefully, hoping to turn the spotlight to the war in Gaza.

 The last time del Toro was at Venice was with “The Shape of Water” in 2017, which won the festival’s top prize that year before going on to pick up the best picture and best director Oscar in 2018.
 Netflix does not yet have a best picture winner in their arsenal, but is betting big on “Frankenstein.”
 Del Toro’s last film, “Guillermo del Toro’s Pinocchio,” won the streamer its first best animated film Oscar.